khalidsharmarke/SlackMessageTracker/README.md

 An example of this would be that the addition of a new feature that would add more tables to the database would then need implemented accross all 3 packages.
 For a solo developer, this may be fine, but for a team of devs this could prove to be difficult.

+## Database
+There are 3 tables: Users, Channels,and Messages.
+These 3 encompass the current available features that this project has to offer of displaying who posted what message in which channel.